CoCo-Snow/Tantros/README.md

 # DEVELOPMENT PAUSED

 ### The mod is currently not working on it's intended map.
-Currently there is no further development in sight.
+There is no further development expected anytime soon.

 This mod adds the Tantros planet, a planet by Anuke which never will be officially added to Mindustry.
 This mod currently adds items, blocks, a core and a map.
 Content like units will be added soon.
 Also I am planning to make this mod fully campaign-compatible but that are plans for the future.